jerseycheese/BootHillGM/Docs/DevelopmentRoadmap.md

 - Add user authentication and profiles
 - Develop multi-campaign management
 - Consider implementing content warnings or age verification for uncensored content
+- Implement a more complex NPC system with relationships and factions
+- Add environmental factors to combat (weather, terrain)
+- Enhance combat system with more complex actions (e.g., dodging, using cover)
+- Enhance combat UI with animations and sound effects

 Note: This roadmap is designed to be flexible.
 Adjust timelines and priorities as you progress and gain more experience with React and Next.js.
 Regular review and revision of this roadmap is recommended as you better understand the development process and challenges.